PyhaPastor/AdventOfCode22/README.md

 # adventofcode22
-My tries of 2022 Advent of Code - done in powershell
+My tries of 2022 Advent of Code - done in powershell for the time being.